tmcw/literate-raytracer/README.md

 # literate-raytracer

-This is an unfinished attempt to build a raytracer in the literate style, in Javascript.
-While certainly not the first raytracer, it aims to be understandable and thoroughly explained.
+This is a literate [raytracer](http://en.wikipedia.org/wiki/Ray_tracing_(graphics), written in Javascript.
+The [demo, code listing, and explanation](http://macwright.org/literate-raytracer/) are all one part: you can understand the implementation by reading it in combination with literate-style code comments.

+This is intended as a learning platform for those trying to connect the mathematical and engineering explanations of raytracing and understand the behavior of the algorithm well enough to do interesting things.

 ## Reading

 * [Ray Tracing: Graphics for the Masses](http://www.cs.unc.edu/~rademach/xroads-RT/RTarticle.html)

-## Inspiration
+## Other Raytracers

 * [bwiklund/js1k-love-raytracer](https://github.com/bwiklund/js1k-love-raytracer).

-## Other Simple Raytracers

-(no comments)

 * [toy raytracer in python](http://www.lshift.net/blog/2008/10/29/toy-raytracer-in-python)
 * [toy raytracer in python ported to coffeescript still no comments](https://github.com/agend07/coffee_raytracer)

+This code and accompanying text is released under CC0, or Public Domain where applicable.